zkpstandard/wg-plonkish/src/optimizations.md

 | return $\mathsf{true}$ if all checks pass|
 | else return $\mathsf{false}$|

-We adopt the convention that indexing outside $w'$ results in an undefined value (i.e. the adversary could choose it).
 Tesselation between custom constraints is represented by equivalence under $\equiv$.

 Discussion: It is alright if one or more *unconstrained* abstract cells map to the same concrete cell as a constrained abstract cell, because that will not affect the meaning of the circuit.
 Notice that specifying $\equiv$ as an equivalence relation helps to simplify this definition (as compared to specifying it as a set of copy constraints), because an equivalence relation is by definition symmetric, reflexive, and transitive.